-The Board has established an Investment Committee which comprises all the Directors and which is chaired by Mr Naish.
+The Board has established an Investment Committee which comprises all the Directors.
+The Committee has been chaired by Ms Fyfe since the retirement of Mr Naish on 6 December 2022.
 The Committee reviews each investment paper prepared by the Investment Manager and is responsible for authorising all purchases and sales, and significant capital expenditure or asset management activities, within the Company's portfolio.
 The Investment Committee considered each investment paper as and when circulated by the Investment Manager, providing independent challenge where appropriate, and met quarterly to formally ratify the Committee's decision to approve or decline each of the investment recommendations proposed.